strong-sira/nRF24-GUINO-Dashboard/README.md

 These components form the core hardware prerequisites for setting up and running the project effectively.
 Make sure you have the necessary Arduino microcontroller and nRF24L01+ radio modules to get started.

+# Project Files

+**Controller and Dashboard Display**: RF24Comms_Master_Controller_Oneway_.ino contains the code necessary to communicate radio data recieved to GUINO.exe executable via serial communication.
+Guino_libarary.ino is a library for GUINO which contains all the functions and defitions.
+This file is necessary for RF24Comms_Master_Controller_Oneway_.ino to function.

+**Bot Transceiver**: Bot_Transceiver.ino sketch contains the code for the bot which transmit a payload to the controller unit.

+**GUINO PACKAGE**: This file contains the GUINO executable program which is able to communicate with the arduino running the Controller and Dashboard Display program.

 # Installation